Culross: Heritage

-Notable buildings in the burgh include Culross Town House, formerly used as a courthouse and prison, the 16th century Culross Palace, 17th century Study, and the remains of the Cistercian house of Culross Abbey, founded 1217.
+Notable buildings in the burgh include Culross Town House, formerly used as a courthouse and prison, the 16th-century Culross Palace, 17th-century Study, and the remains of the Cistercian house of Culross Abbey, founded 1217.
 The tower, transepts and choir of the Abbey Church remain in use as the parish church, while the ruined claustral buildings are cared for by Historic Environment Scotland.

-The West Kirk fell out of use before 1633 when it was noted as no longer serving as the parish church.
+The West Kirk fell out of use before 1633, when it was noted as no longer serving as the parish church.
 The West Kirk was also the site where four women executed for witchcraft in 1675 were alleged to have congregated.

 Just outside the town is the 18th-century Dunimarle Castle, built by the Erskine family to supersede a medieval castle.

-Thomas Cochrane, 10th Earl of Dundonald spent much of his early life in Culross, where his family had an estate.
-A bust in his honour by Scott Sutherland can be seen outside the Culross Town House.
+Thomas Cochrane, 10th Earl of Dundonald, spent much of his early life in Culross, where his family had an estate.
+A bust in his honour, the work of Scott Sutherland, can be seen outside the Town House.
 He was the first Vice Admiral of Chile.

 The war memorial was erected in 1921 to a design by Sir Robert Lorimer.

-During the 20th century, it became recognised that Culross contained many unique historical buildings and the National Trust for Scotland has been working on their preservation and restoration since the 1930s.
+During the 20th century, it became recognised that Culross contained many unique historical buildings, and the National Trust for Scotland has been working on their preservation and restoration since the 1930s.

 Administration

-Prior to the 1890s, the parish of Culross formed an exclave of Perthshire.
+Prior to the 1890s, the parishes of Culross and Tulliallan formed an exclave of Perthshire.
 It is within the Dunfermline and West Fife Westminster Parliamentary constituency.

 Culross as a location for filming

 Several motion pictures have used Culross as a filming location, including Kidnapped (1971), The Little Vampire (2000), A Dying Breed (2007), The 39 Steps (2008), and Captain America: The First Avenger (2011).

-In September 2013, the Starz television series, Outlander, started filming in Culross for its premiere in August 2014.
+In September 2013, the Starz television series Outlander started filming in Culross for its premiere in August 2014.